Patience / Solitaire

 Mike Perry's Allgood Solitaire (formerly Poor man's Solitaire) for the Macintosh includes a range of games.

-At playsolitaire-online.com you can play Klondike solitaire online in a browser.
+At playsolitaire-online.com you can play Klondike and 30 other solitaire games online in a browser.

 The Solitaire Bodies page has Klondike Solitaire games with pinup cards that can be played on line or downloaded.